 Additional Device Information: Provides additional information of a device, if available, under the Configuration tab.
 When an additional device is available, the information icon appears next to the device name in the Configuration tab.
 Double-click the row to view additional information for the device.
-See "Appendix" for more information.
+For more information, see Table 1-1.